 While the Mac Delete Key is super easy to use, we’ll also show you how to add a physical forward DEL button which won’t require the modifier key, and we’ll also cover a couple extra common Mac delete key functions too.

-Forward Delete in Mac OS X, like the Windows “DEL” Key
+Forward Delete on Mac, like the Windows “DEL” Key, with fn+Delete

 - Hold down the “fn” (function) key then press the “delete” key

 Forward Delete on Mac with Control + D

 - Another option is to use Control + D to forward delete